alexa-games/skill-flow-builder/docs/set-up-skill-flow-builder-as-a-developer/create-a-custom-extension.md

 ## Add an extension to your project

 1. Open `code/extensions/ExtensionLoader.ts`.
-If this is an unmodified project, you should see four extensions already added within the class constructor.
+If this is an unmodified project, you should see five extensions already added within the class constructor.

 ```typescript
 constructor(param: ExtensionLoaderParameter) {